 • Additional features - Look for extra features like automatic transfers, linked transaction accounts, goal-setting tools, or round-up savings options that can help you save more effectively.

 • Introductory offers - Be aware of any introductory or promotional interest rates.
-Understand when they expire and what the standard rate will be afterward.
+Understand when they expire and what the standard rate will be afterwards.

 • Check the provider is an authorised deposit-taking institution (ADI) - The Australian Government guarantees consumer deposits of up to $250,000 with ADIs under the Financial Claims Scheme (FCS).